3L0C/wk/README.md

 A chord is a key chord that results in `wk` performing some action, like executing a command, when the trigger key is pressed.
-The formal grammar looks like this:

 ```
 chord -> key description keyword* command ;
 ```

 All chords must have a `key`, `description`, and a `command`.
-Zero or more `keyword`s may be given.
+Zero or more `keyword`s may be given between the description and command.
 These will be addressed later.
 For now, let's break down the required parts of the chord.

 #### Keys